Tuesday, 31 December 2024

 Monday, 2 December 2024

 Part 340.
-For info.
+Future posts

 My posts 332 to 339 summarise my current theological thinking.
 I have nothing further to add and have no desire to engage in repetition.
-This is my final post on theology, at least for the time being, Future posts will concern the ongoing battle for equality within The Salvation Army and the disputation within the Church of England over Living in Love and Faith.
+This is my final post on theology, for the time being, Future posts will concern the ongoing battle for equality within The Salvation Army and the disputation within the Church of England over Living in Love and Faith.

 I intend to post on the subject of the interrelationship of politics, economics, law and sociology in the context of social justice issues.